FILCAT/deal-bounty-contract/README.md

 ### Example variants in terms of building blocks
 * A simple data DAO can be implemented with a client that adds the bounties through a voting mechanism
-* Perpetual storage contracts can by implemented with clients that funds deals with defi mechanisms and recycle cids from expiring deals into their authorization sets
+* Perpetual storage contracts can be implemented with clients that funds deals with defi mechanisms and recycle cids from expiring deals into their authorization sets
 * Trustless third party data funding can be implemented with 1) public ability to list the bounty 2) a funding mechanism that associates payments with particular cids